Best Children’s Books With Characters Who Have Learning Differences

 And for children without a learning difference, they’ll be able to glimpse into the life of a person who does.
 That’s empathy building!

-Learning Differences in Picture Books
+Learning Disabilities in Children’s Books

-Aaron Slater, Illustrator by Andrea Beaty, illustrated by David Roberts
+written by Andrea Beaty, illustrated by David Roberts

 DYSLEXIA